Swiss Markets review

 To start the process of opening an account with Swiss Markets you can visit the Swiss Markets trading platform here.

-This post is for educational purposes and should not be considered as investment advice.
-All information collected from https://global.swissmarkets.com/ on March 02, 2021.
+This post is for educational purposes and should not be considered investment advice.
+All information collected from https://global.swissmarkets.com/ on April 16, 2024.

 Is Swiss Markets A Good Broker?

-We spent over 3 months examining Swiss Markets in depth.
+We have spent over 5 years examining Swiss Markets in depth.
 Although we found some very useful aspects of the Swiss Markets platform that would be useful to some traders.
-Overall our feeling is that you would be better served with an alternative Swiss Markets broker.
+We feel that a alternative to Swiss Markets may better suit you.

-- Swiss Markets have regulation from a Tier 1 reputable country.
+• Swiss Markets have regulation from reputable regulators.

-- Swiss Markets have an international presence in multiple countries.
-This includes local Swiss Markets seminars and training.
+• Swiss Markets have an international presence in multiple countries.
+Including local Swiss Markets seminars and training.

-- Swiss Markets are able to hire people from various locations in the world who can better communicate in your local language.
+• Swiss Markets can hire people from various locations in the world who can better communicate in your local language.

 Swiss Markets Risk Disclosure